 The Signer Laboratory investigates stem cells at the interface of regenerative medicine and cancer biology.
 Stem cells reside in many of our tissues and organs throughout life.
 These rare stem cells have the remarkable potential to regenerate many of the specialized cells in our bodies after they are lost to normal wear and tear, injury and disease.
 Declines in stem cell function can lead to the onset of degenerative diseases.
 Overactivation or hijacking of stem cell activity can lead to uncontrolled growth and cancer.
 By unlocking the mysteries of stem cells, we expect to make breakthroughs that allow us to harness the regenerative potential of stem cells to treat degenerative diseases and identify new therapeutic targets to eradicate cancer.

 Stem cells are lost in translation

-We are currently addressing the fundamental question of how cell-type specific differences in protein synthesis promote stem cell maintenance, enhance tissue regeneration and suppress cancer.
+We are currently addressing the fundamental question of how cell-type specific differences in the regulation of protein homeostasis uniquely support stem cell maintenance and longevity, enhance tissue regeneration, suppress cancer, and promote healthy aging.